rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/upgrading.md

 ## From ISO

-The ISO can be also used as a recovery medium: type `cos-upgrade` from a LiveCD.
+The ISO can be also used as a recovery medium: type `elemental upgrade` from a LiveCD.
 It will then try to upgrade the image of the active partition installed in the system.

 ## How it works
 cOS during installation sets two `.img` images files in the `COS_STATE` partition: